faezeh-gholamrezaie/seating-arrangement-neural-network/README.md

 * Neural network-based solution for seating arrangement optimization.
 * Training model to minimize differences among individuals in seating arrangements.
 * Automated allocation of seats for various scenarios.
-* Scalable and adaptable for different seating arrangements and group sizes.
-* Suitable for classrooms, events, conferences, and more.